Papers in Progress

 Why do some human rights treaties receive rapid and near universal commitment from states while others take decades for the majority of states to ratify?
 Research on human rights treaty commitment analyzes the costs of ratifying treaties in terms of regime type and other state-level attributes.
 But little scholarship to date has analyzed the effects of treaty design, in particular, the substance of treaty obligations, on the likelihood of ratification.
 We analyze new data that code every provision of ten global human rights treaties for the strength and precision of the obligations they contain.
 We classify obligations that are strong, precise, and that require domestic action as “demanding.”
 We hypothesize that treaties containing more of these demanding obligations would be seen as more costly to ratify because they imply potentially greater policy adaptation or compliance costs.
 Event history analyses are consistent with that hypothesis.

-Given that the gains from conquest have been falling why do some states still have a strong interest in seeking to capture these gains?
+Scholarship suggests the profits from conquest have decreased over time.
+Given this, why were some states faster to abandon profit-motivated conquest, and why are some still seeking wealth from territorial control?
 We argue that regime type and land-rent dependence influence a regime’s preference for territory.
-The more autocratic the regime, and the more it depends on rents extracted from land (i.e. the more land-oriented the state’s economy), the greater a regime’s willingness to invest in territorial conquest.
-We develop a novel measure of land-orientation, with 200 years of data coverage, to evaluate the empirical linkages between land-orientation, regime type, and conquest.
-We evaluate a wide range of alternative specifications and find robust evidence that land-oriented states are more likely to project power to take territory (and to take economically valuable territory in particular).
-These results hold controlling for the level of economic development and a range of other factors.
-The global reduction in land-oriented economies offers a plausible explanation for the decline in the frequency of large-scale territorial conquest since the end of World War II, while also explaining why some states continue to use military force to seek territory in the 21st century.
+The more autocratic the regime and the more it depends on rents extracted from land (i.e. the more land-oriented the economy), the greater its willingness to invest in territorial conquest.
+We develop a novel measure of land-orientation, with 200 years of data, to evaluate the linkages between land-orientation, regime type, and conquest.
+We find robust evidence that regime type and land-orientation are linked to territorial competition across a variety of model specifications.
+The global reduction in land-oriented states offers a plausible explanation for the decline in the number of large-scale territorial conquests.
+Our findings also explain why some states retain strong economic motivations for conquest.

 "The Role of NGOs in Drafting Human Rights Treaties: Imprecision or Socialization?" with Barbara Koremenos